-If all of this is a bit too fast-paced for you, I’d like to suggest a leisurely amble through Brompton Cemetery.
+First, I’d like to suggest a leisurely amble through Brompton Cemetery.
 Royal Parks manage this 19th-century cemetery and I adore an early morning stroll through its tranquil and misty 39 acres.
 The Friends of Brompton Cemetery also organise guided tours on Sunday afternoon, a fascinating way to learning about London’s recent social history by examining the burial rites of its inhabitants.

 In complete contrast to the peace offered by the cemetery, just next door is Chelsea Football Club’s stadium, Stamford Bridge.
-For those soccer fans amongst my readers I would suggest you start looking for tickets right about now.
+For those soccer fans among my readers I would suggest you start looking for tickets right about now.
 Those tickets are like hens’ teeth…

 Just south of Stamford Bridge is a charming little area around the Kings Road and Lots Road where those of you who have a thing for antiques and loveliness of that nature SHOULD MAKE A BEELINE FOR IMMEDIATELY.
-This a small quarter whose raison d’être is antiques and interior décor spread amongst many boutiques.
+This a small quarter whose raison d’être is antiques and interior décor spread among many boutiques.
 Try Lots Road Auctioneers if the thrill of the chase is what you seek otherwise while away an afternoon in the Furniture Cave.

 A fifteen-minute stroll north again will bring you to the Fulham Road.
 The stretch between West to East between Redcliffe Gardens and Drayton Gardens is commonly known as The Beach.
 By day it’s cafes, shops and food stores like Gail’s bakery, Maison Blanc patisserie and Wyndham House butchers.
-By night the Art Deco Cineworld provides a great setting in which to enjoy the latest blockbuster or maybe you’re feeling brave enough to carouse with the young and beautiful (rumour has it Prince Harry et entourage frolic in this neighbourhood on regular occasion) in the various bars and restaurants on offer.
+By night the Art Deco Cineworld provides a great setting in which to enjoy the latest blockbuster or maybe you’re feeling brave enough to carouse with the young and beautiful (rumor has it Prince Harry et entourage frolic in this neighborhood on regular occasion) in the various bars and restaurants on offer.

 Oh, and a small aside.
 I believe there’s a rather famous American out there called Dylan.
 Bob Dylan.
 Apparently he writes and sings songs.
 And is a bit good.
 Well, in the depths of the 1960s, when the world was still in black and white and dinosaurs roamed the earth, he sang in the Troubadour Pub on Old Brompton Road.
 This is north again of The Beach but certainly worth a visit as they still host some pretty lively gigs.